AliHafeez337/expenses_sheet/Readme.md

 6. **fixCategoryFormulasByName**: Fix formulas in a specific category
 7. **protectFormulaCells**: Apply protection to formula cells (warning or strict mode)
 8. **setupMonthlyTrigger**: Set up automatic monthly sheet creation
+9. **migrateToCategorySummaryRows**: Migrate existing sheet to use category summary rows

 ### Monthly Sheet Creation:
 - Triggers: 1st day of each month at 6:00 AM